 In the STEM lab, we talked about snow forts and then igloos and read a little about how an igloo is used and who uses them.
 Kids were really intrigued with how fishermen build an igloo to stay protected from the cold while they are ice fishing.
 They were also really fascinated by how on earth you keep the roof up.
 We used a paper plate base and a lot of white glue for this one.

 We tried different materials for the “snow” and finally also added index cards to the design.
 The card was used to make those domed roofs and then materials attached to them to finish the igloo.

-The STEM Lab kids loved creating all these snow-related items.
-But, to be honest here is what I think they loved more.
+The STEM Lab kids loved creating all these winter wonderland items.
+But, to be honest, here is what I think they loved more.
 They enjoyed hearing about me being a little girl and playing in the snow and sledding and throwing snowballs.
 Kids love it when you tell them about yourself.
 (They really loved the story of what happens when you try to lick snow off a pole and how you get your tongue unstuck.)

 Have fun with your kids this winter- whether it is through story-telling or STEM Challenges!
 Click on any of the images to see these resources in my store and check out these posts below: